 10. If you want to improve your resume, hire a professional resume writer like Candace.

 You may think to yourself:

-“Why should I invest to have someone else write my resume and cover letter?”
+“Why should I invest in having someone else write my resume and cover letter?”

-ANSWER: If that professionally written resume and cover letter lands you your dream job, it would be worth the investment, RIGHT?
+ANSWER: If that professionally written resume and cover letter will help you land your dream job, wouldn’t it be worth the investment?

-Why take the chance of submitting a sub-par document, only to have it ignored, leaving you with a lost opportunity?
-If you are 100% confident in your documents, then send them off immediately.
+Why take the chance of submitting a sub-par document only to have it ignored, leaving you with a lost opportunity?
+Send them immediately if you are 100% confident in your job search documents.